KennethDyerHill/LabsPT22-Sprint1/README.md

 # LabsPT22-Sprint1

 Our team decided to focus on building a bot that would act as a NPC (Non-Player) to fix a lack of available players.
 This will aloow players to feel as if they are surrounded by other players willing to read and create with them.
+We broke these down in to user stories such as, 'When do I want the bot to appear', 'Where should the bot grab data to use', 'How should the bot know how many instances to create of itself.'

+While creating this we worked on a logic of how the bot should work such as:
+1) Detect how many users are playing.
+2) How many slots are currently not filled by players.
+3) How many bots are required to fill the empty slots. etc.

 We hope that the user will have a more enjoyable interaction with the app to promote continued use if the user sees more people playing.